InconspicuousPaprika/Car.ly/README.md

 ## Introduction

-Car.ly is a (auto)mobile application that provides aggreagated data of vehicle listings based on the information received from the user.
-Providing the user with a variety of results from various website, consumers can easily navigate the automobile market and compare and contrast local search results in an interactive and intuitive way.
-Car.ly delivers a seamless user shopping experience for drivers on the go.
+Car.ly is a (auto)mobile application that provides aggregated vehicle listing  data, according to user input.
+Delivering a variety of results from various websites, Car.ly empowers users to effortlessly navigate the automobile market and to compare and contrast local search results in an interactive and intuitive way.
+Car.ly delivers a seamless  shopping experience for drivers on the go.

 <hr>
 ## Table of Contents